roushankumar2001/roushankumar2001/README.md

-# 👋 Hello, I'm Roushan kumar!
+# 👋 Welcome to my GitHub repo

 I'm a Fullstack developer based in patna.
 I have a passion for developing backend/frontend software.
 If you’re interested in collaborating on a project or would like to see my project work, feel free to reach out.
 I'm always open to discussing new opportunities and ideas.
 Want to see my **[resume]()**.